 \textbf{Norway}

 Our Norwegian data set combines information from the central population registry with information about income and earnings from the tax registry.
 Income data in Norway is available from 1967 to 2018.
 Labor income includes payments related to employment, including overtime pay, taxable sickness benefits, parental leave pay, short-term disability pay, and rehabilitation benefits.
 This is top-coded for a few years in the 1970s at the maximum amount for contributions to the national social security scheme (folketrygden).
-Gross income is the sum of labor income and taxable and non-taxable transfers and income from capital.
+Gross income is the sum of labor income and taxable and non-taxable transfers, and income from capital.
 Disposable income is defined as gross income minus taxes and is also sometimes referred to as net-of-tax income.
-The definitions change somewhat over time due to reforms of the benefit, insurance, and tax system.
-For the net-of-tax and gross income variable, the data series ends in 2014, which is why these income measures are constructed from more detailed income data only available from 1993.
+The definitions change somewhat over time due to reforms of the benefit, insurance, and tax systems.
+For the net-of-tax and gross income variables, the data series ends in 2014, which is why these income measures are constructed from more detailed income data only available from 1993.
 Spouses (married couples as well as couples in civil unions) are linked through their personal identifiers

 The occupation data used for implementing the method proposed by \citet{LW2006} is pooled from matched employer-employee data (\textit{Registerbasert sysselsettingsstatistikk}) available annually starting with the year 2000.
 In addition occupation data from the censuses 1960, 1970, and 1980 are added.
 To achieve a comparable classification of occupations we use the STYRK-98 one-digit code to group individuals into broad occupational groups (see Table \ref{tab:occ_class}).
 Individuals are assigned the occupation they have at age 36.
 In cases where this is not possible we use the closest applicable occupation we observe in the data.
-Due to the long break in occupational data between the 1980 census and the start of the employer-employee data, there might be some differences in the age at which we observe occupations for individuals that are also connected to the relevant birth year.
+Due to the long break in occupational data between the 1980 census and the start of the employer-employee data, there might be some differences in the age at which we observe occupations.